Liqiang-Liu/Liqiang-Liu.github.io/_pages/about.md

   <br>
   <br>
   <p><span>I am a Ph.D. candidate in Economics at <a href="https://www.buffalo.edu/" style="text-decoration:none;"><span style="color: #1c39bb">The State University of New York at Buffalo</span></a>.
 My primary research field is applied microeconomics, focusing on labor and health economics.
-I am also interested in studying the formation and impact of social networks.</span></p>
+I am also interested in studying the formation and impact of social networks, and Applied Econometrics.</span></p>

   <p><span>I visited Boston University's Economics Department from Fall 2022 to Spring 2023 as a Ph.D. student.</span></p>